DeepGunner/Flick-Pick/README.md

-# Front-End Task: Greatest Common Factor

-Flick-Pick:A simple react app to fetch and display movie cards and movie information.
+# Flick-Pick:A simple react app to fetch and display movie cards and movie information.